8ta4/blog/drafts/Why Transcribe Everything You Say 247?.md

 - Meetings: Forget taking notes.
 I focus on the discussion.

-- Journaling: It's like writing your best-selling autobiography in real-time!
+- Journaling: It's like writing your best-selling autobiography in real time!

 - Dream Journaling: Just say it.
 Don't let your dreams be dreams.
 I start talking about my dreams the second I wake up.
 The next step is to learn to sleep talk so I can transcribe my dreams live.
 That would be my dream dream journaling.